ErichHeinemann/MiniWI/MINI-WI-ESP32/readme.md

 Power up the Mini-WI, after the LED flashes stopps, blow into the moutpiece and press some brass-nails.

 Step 17:
-optimize it Your way, add Yousticks, more Touch-Sensors to the ESP32.
+optimize it Your way, add Joysticks, more Touch-Sensors to the ESP32.
-Implement a funktion when RH6 is pressed ...
+Implement Your funktion when RH6 is pressed or Joysticks are moved.

+There are a lot videos which explain how to connect a BLE - MIDI-Controller to Your Smartphone or PC.